hhss16/Graded-Assessment/readme.md

 ## Serializers

-All serializers are in the `LittleLemonDRF/serializers.py' file
+All serializers are in the `LittleLemonDRF/serializers.py` file.
+The `UserSerializer` class was userd to display the users (Managers and Delivery crews)

+## Available URLs

+## Using / Running this project

+Follow these steps to run this project.

+### Create a superuser and then log into Django admin panel and create the following groups

+* Manager
+* Delivery Crew